topleft/google-places-basics/readme.md

   });
 ```

 Check out the comments to see whats going on, but I also want to talk about the `.viewport` property.
 Some Place objects have a `.viewport` property within `.geometry`.
 This is a predefined view of this location that will shift and zoom the map apropriately for this specific location.
-If you are looking up he [Pacific Ocean](https://www.google.com/maps/place/Pacific+Ocean/@-13.7036473,-148.9712961,3z/data=!3m1!4b1!4m2!3m1!1s0x76ed042c30f318eb:0x8eff14a070876cbc) then the map is zoomed way out as to sea the whole ocean.
+If you are looking up the [Pacific Ocean](https://www.google.com/maps/place/Pacific+Ocean/@-13.7036473,-148.9712961,3z/data=!3m1!4b1!4m2!3m1!1s0x76ed042c30f318eb:0x8eff14a070876cbc) then the map is zoomed way out as to see the whole ocean.
 If you checkout [Brussels, Belgium](https://www.google.com/maps/place/Brussels,+Belgium/@50.8387,4.363405,12z/data=!3m1!4b1!4m2!3m1!1s0x47c3c486740f9fff:0x10099ab2f4c8030) we get a much more zoomed in map.

+#### Moving Marker and Info Window

-We need to move our `marker` and `window` instantiations (remember, that means instances of a certain object type) to inside this click event so that they are bound to our Place object.
+We need to move our `Marker` and `Info Window` instantiations (remember, that means instances of a certain object type) to inside this click event so that they are bound to our Place object.

 Take this code  and put it underneath the if/else statement, but remeber to keep it inside the `on.("click")` event.